 If you’ve got time to kill, the two-three hour ‘shipwreck’ trail will take you away from the throng of tourists that flock to the picture hotspots, giving more of a serene perspective on this stunning peninsula.

-A visit to Africa’s most south-western point is bucket-list stuff, so a trip down the picturesque Cape Peninsula is worth dedicating one of your four days to when in Cape Town on either of our Classic or Garden Route base itinerary.
+A visit to Africa’s most south-western point is bucket-list stuff.
+Either opt for our Garden Route itinerary and self-drive down to Cape Point or go with our Cape to Kruger itinerary and select our 'Wildlife' experience - Cape Point & Penguins.
 Head over to the itinerary builder now to find out how else you could be spending your time in the wonderful wilds of South Africa.

 The very southwesterly tip of Africa, about an hours drive from central Cape Town, along the impossibly pretty Cape Peninsula.

 As this part of Table Mountain National Park is fenced, there are specific opening times that you’ll have to adhere to.
 These run alongside daylight hours which are, typically, 6am-6pm in summer and 7am-5pm in winter – but it’s best to check the times on the gate upon entrance as you don’t want to be fined for leaving late.